ClintasaurusRex/tldr/prep/prep.md

 - As a user, I want to store summarized texts and have options to copy and paste them, so that I can use the summaries in other documents or applications. ✅

-- As a user, I want to bookmark or save articles, so that I can easily access them later for further reading or summarization
+- As a user, I want to bookmark or save articles, so that I can easily access them later for further reading or summarization ✅

-- Popup stays open

 - Right click copies from highlighted text to the extension ✅